friendly/nestedLogit/README.md

 #> childrenpresent -1.57564843 -2.6514557
 ```

-What the `"nested"` object contains:
+What the `"nestedLogit"` object contains:

 ``` r
 names(m)